 An assessment will be submitted by each Reviewer to the HPAS Panel for consideration in a closed meeting.
 Normally the decisions of the HPAS Panel will be by consensus of the eligible participating HPAS Panel members.
 Members are bound by the decision of the HPAS Panel.
 Once the HPAS Panel has reached a decision the applicant shall be notified of the decision, the reasons for any failure and recommendations to alter, improve and develop the application.
-Notification will be from the HPAS Secretariat.
+In exceptional circumstances, if an applicant is not awarded at the level applied for, the Panel may offer a lower level of accreditation.
+Notification will be sent from the HPAS Secretariat.